w0ut3rb/my-first-repo/README.md

 Here he is!
 This right here is me, the one and only Wouter Breuer, with a butterfly, very cool.
 ![een wilde wouter verschijnt!](img/Butterfly Frend.png)

-Ofcourse you still need to go to the zuyd site though so lets not waste any time on that, if you click on the link below, you'll go straight toi their mainpage.
+Ofcourse you still need to go to the zuyd site though so lets not waste any time on that, if you click on the link below, you'll go straight to their mainpage.
 [website van zuyd.nl](https://zuyd.nl)